zblazerzz/hacking-owasp-Juice-shop/README.md

 **Description:**
 Obfuscation means to make something difficult to understand.
 Programming code is often obfuscated to protect intellectual property or trade secrets, and to prevent an attacker from reverse engineering a proprietary software program.(https://www.techtarget.com/searchsecurity/definition/obfuscation)

-This exploit consisted of finding a hidden page that wasnt supposed to be found by users.
-I first noticed the possibility of a hidden URL while reading through all the paths in the main javascript file, where i noticed two paths called t$ and e$, t$ especially seemed to catch my attention.
+This exploit involved discovering a hidden page that was not intended for user access.
+I first noticed the possibility of a hidden URL while reading through all the paths in the main javascript file, where I noticed two specific matchers labeled t$ and e$.
+The t$ matcher, in particular, stood out.
 <img width="658" height="529" alt="image" src="https://github.com/user-attachments/assets/3178c799-955c-4940-80ac-8d39ad01510e" />

-following this find i scanned the main.js file for all other uses of t$ and only found one, in this case:
+Following this discovery, I scanned the main.js file for other instances of t$ and found its definition:
 ```
 function t$(t) {
     return t.length === 0 ? null : t[0].toString().match(i$(25, 184, 174, 179, 182, 186) + "sal".toLowerCase() + a$(13, 144, 87, 152, 139, 144, 83, 138) + "a".toLowerCase()) ? {